-A decidedly hyperactive kid, Keith Moon grew up in England during the 1950s, a time when such difficult children were considered dysfunctional at best or worse, brain damaged.
-These days, such a youngster would probably be labeled as suffering from Attention Deficit Hyperactivity Disorder (ADHD).
+A decidedly hyperactive kid, Keith Moon grew up in England during the 1950s, a time when such difficult children were considered dysfunctional at best or worse, brain-damaged.
+These days, such a youngster would probably be diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).

 At an early age, Moon was a joker.
 While on a subway full of people, he would pull out a paper bag and play sick, pretending he was about to retch into the bag, all the while making the most horrific moaning and groaning sounds.